Barn Wood Ceiling Tiles

 Because of the rare source of the Dakota Barn Wood ceiling tiles (barn roofs and walls) every piece you receive will come with unique characteristics.
 Most will have small holes or warps from where they were originally fastened.
 They have an interesting range of coloring, including red or brown paint, light brown of the original wood, and even a yellowish hue.
 Add contrast, character and depth to any ceiling or space.

 The Dakota Tin Collection was founded from a desire to add a real, rustic, vintage and industrial look to homes or businesses.
 Because they are salvaged from Midwest barn roofs and machine shed.
-These corrugated metal products (or barn wood products) are upcycled - not recycled.
+These barn wood materials are upcycled - not recycled.